COLORADO SUPREME COURT

 Jurisdiction of the Colorado Supreme Court

 The Colorado Supreme Court has both original and appellate jurisdiction.
 As an appellate court, the Supreme Court has the power to review decisions made by lower courts, including the Colorado Court of Appeals and district courts.
-The court hears appeals in cases involving a wide range of legal issues, including criminal, civil, administrative, and family law.
+The court hears appeals in various legal issues, including criminal, civil, administrative, and family law.

-In addition, the Colorado Supreme Court has original jurisdiction in certain cases, meaning it is the first court to hear the case.
+In addition, the Colorado Supreme Court has original jurisdiction in some instances, meaning it is the first court to hear the case.
 The court has original jurisdiction in cases involving disputes between states, challenges to the constitutionality of state laws, and cases involving the gubernatorial election or impeachment of state officials.

 Notable Cases of the Colorado Supreme Court

-Over the years, the Colorado Supreme Court has issued landmark decisions on a variety of legal issues.
+Over the years, the Colorado Supreme Court has issued landmark decisions on various legal issues.
 Here are some of the most notable cases:

-- Lobato v.
-State of Colorado (2013): In this case, a group of parents and school districts sued the state, alleging that Colorado’s school funding system violated the state constitution’s requirement to provide a “thorough and uniform” education for all students.
-The Supreme Court held that the current system was unconstitutional and ordered the state to revamp its school funding system.
+Lobato v.
+State of Colorado (2013): In this case, parents and school districts sued the state, alleging that Colorado’s school funding system violated the state constitution’s requirement to provide a “thorough and uniform” education for all students.
+The Supreme Court held that the current system was unconstitutional and ordered the state to revamp it.

-- People v.
+People v.
 Ramos (2020): In this case, the court held that Colorado’s system of allowing non-unanimous jury verdicts in criminal trials was unconstitutional.
-The court overturned the convictions of two defendants who had been found guilty by split juries.
+The court overturned the convictions of two defendants found guilty by split juries.

 Current Issues Facing the Colorado Supreme Court

-Like many state courts, the Colorado Supreme Court faces a range of issues and challenges as it strives to serve the people of Colorado.
+Like many state courts, the Colorado Supreme Court faces various issues and challenges as it strives to serve the people of Colorado.
 Here are some of the most pressing issues facing the court today:

-- Judicial Ethics: The Colorado Supreme Court has been grappling with questions about judicial ethics and the impartiality of judges.
-In 2020, the court issued new rules governing judges’ political activities and speech, but some critics have raised concerns about the potential impact on free speech and the right to participate in the political process.
+Judicial Ethics: The Colorado Supreme Court has been grappling with questions about judicial ethics and impartiality.
+In 2020, the court issued new rules governing judges’ political activities and speech.
+Still, some critics have raised concerns about the potential impact on free speech and the right to participate in the political process.

-- Access to Justice: The court has also been working to increase access to justice for all Coloradans, particularly those who are low-income or marginalized.
-The court has implemented a range of programs to help people navigate the legal system and access legal representation, including the Access to Justice Commission and the Colorado Legal Services Corporation.
+Access to Justice: The court has also been working to increase access to justice for all Coloradans, particularly those who are low-income or marginalized.
+The court has implemented a range of programs, including the Access to Justice Commission and the Colorado Legal Services Corporation, to help people navigate the legal system and access legal representation.

-- Technology and Innovation: As technology continues to transform the legal profession, the Colorado Supreme Court has been exploring ways to use technology to improve court efficiency and enhance access to justice.
+Technology and Innovation: As technology continues transforming the legal profession, the Colorado Supreme Court has been exploring ways to improve court efficiency and enhance access to justice.
 In 2020, the court launched a new online system for filing court documents, and it has also been working to expand virtual court proceedings in response to the COVID-19 pandemic.

 FAQs